Manuel Cidre

-Manuel "Manolo" Cidre Miranda (born 1953) is a Cuban-born Puerto Rican businessman and politician who became, on December 1, 2015, an official candidate for Governor of Puerto Rico.
+Manuel Cidre Miranda (born 1953) is a Cuban-born Puerto Rican businessman and politician who currently serves as the 7th Secretary of Economic Development and Commerce of Puerto Rico since 2021, under governor Pedro Pierluisi.
+On December 1, 2015 he became an official candidate for Governor of Puerto Rico in the 2016 Gubernatorial Elections.
 He lost the election to Ricardo Rosselló.

-He was appointed by Governor-Elect Pedro R. Pierluisi on December 2, 2020 as incoming Secretary of the Puerto Rico Department of Economic Development and Commerce.

 Biography

 Manuel Cidre arrived in Puerto Rico from his native Cuba at a young age, first living in the northern coastal city of Arecibo.
 In 1978 he started a company in Bayamon named "Los Cidrines", which sells bakery goods and bread in Puerto Rico along with his brother, Guillermo Cidre.
 The company also sells in the US market, with this operation managed by his sister Maria Cidre.
+Graduated from the Pontifical Catholic University of Puerto Rico with a bachelor in management, Finance and Marketing.

 He has served in multiple community and philanthropic organizations in Puerto Rico, and as the president of the following associations: